Prepare the barbecue for indirect cooking over medium heat (180° to 230°C).

 If using a gas barbecue with a smoker box, soak wood chips in water for at least 30 minutes.

 Now that the skin is removed, you can add smoking woods to the barbecue to smoke the ham.
 If using a premium gas barbecue, set up the barbecue with a universal smoker box, following the manufacturer’s instructions.
 Drain and add soaked wood chips to the smoker box.
 If using a charcoal barbecue, add three wood chunks to the charcoal.
-Continue to cook the ham for a further 30 minutes to 1 hour before glazing.
+Continue to cook the ham for a further 30 minutes to 1 hour for the fat to render (or until the internal temperature reaches 55°C.

-After 30 minutes to 1 hour, using a basting brush, apply a generous amount of the peach glaze over the ham and continue cooking for 1 hour, glazing the ham every 20 minutes.
+After 30 minutes to 1 hour, using a basting brush, apply a generous amount of the peach glaze over the ham and continue cooking for 30 minutes to 1 hour, glazing the ham every 15 minutes.

 What do you need?